Grove Lane Pond is an ecological dream and sadly part of an ongoing erasure that is happening in our countryside and urban green spaces.

 The grassy glades and open meadows of the Ridge overlap with Meanwood Valley where Grove Lane Pond is located.
 On the last Sunday of every month the group meets for four hours to complete some practical conversation.
 Head over to the Woodhouse Ridge Action Group website to find out more.

 The Meanwood Valley trail is a 7-mile route that heads up the spine of north west Leeds.
-Our friends over at Run Leeds have co-opted the best bits of this trail into a fantastic running route, hitting not 1 but 3 park spaces – Meanwood Park, Golden Acre Park and Breary Marsh.
+Our friends over at Leeds Run Routes have co-opted the best bits of this trail into a fantastic running route, hitting not 1 but 3 park spaces – Meanwood Park, Golden Acre Park and Breary Marsh.
 As we’ve already alluded to; Grove Lane Pond is a walker’s treasure.
 You’re likely to find this prize buried beneath the undergrowth on a steady mindful walk.

 Ponds are places that can teem with wildlife.
 Grove Lane Pond is no different with a world of activity visible and invisible to the human eye.
 Caddisfly larvae, water boatman, dragonfly nymphs and water scorpions are hidden below the waterline.
 The trained eye will pick up the activity of dragonflies, pond skaters, water louse and frogs above water.
 Whether you’ve got young children or you’re a curious naturalist we recommend you bring some tools to get closer to the action.
 Things like a dipping net is great to skim the water; a pooter will draw creepy crawlies up safely into a see through cavity; and a clear container will capture life underwater.